 I hope you find this simple, 5 ingredient vegetarian potato soup recipe enjoyable and versatile!
 It's a great soup during the Fall months or any time of the year!

 - Southern Cornbread Dressing

 - Steakhouse Baked Potatoes

-- 2 cups potato broth (reserved potato water from the boiled potatoes)
+- water (potato broth) (reserved potato water from the boiled potatoes)